-The ESG management strategy for listed equities followed by CNP Assurances is described in more detail in the policy on the integration of sustainability risks in investment decisions, which is available on the website cnp.fr.
+The ESG management strategy for listed equities followed by CNP Assurances is described in more detail in the responsible investment report, which is available on the website cnp.fr.

-II - DIALOGUE WITH COMPANIES
+II - DIALOGUE WITH COMPANIES AND ASSET MANAGERS

-CNP Assurances implements a policy of dialogue with investee companies, which is reviewed annually and approved by senior management.
+CNP Assurances implements a policy of dialogue with companies and asset managers, which is reviewed annually and approved by senior management.
 Together with the voting policy, it constitutes CNP Assurances' engagement policy.